 The interaction potential with other AEDs (clobazam and valproate) was evaluated in dedicated clinical studies following coadministration of EPIDIOLEX (750 mg twice daily in healthy volunteers and 20 mg/kg/day in patients).

-Coadministration with clobazam in healthy volunteers increased the cannabidiol active metabolite 7-OH-CBD mean $C{max}$ by 73% and AUC by 47%; and increased the clobazam active metabolite, N-desmethylclobazam, $C{max}$ and AUC by approximately 3-fold, with no effect on clobazam levels [see Drug Interactions (7.2)].
+Coadmininistration with clobazam in healthy volunteers increased the cannabidiol active metabolite 7-OH-CBD mean C{max} by 73% and AUC by 47%; and increased the clobazam active metabolite, N-desmethylclobazam, C{max} and AUC by approximately 3-fold, with no effect on clobazam levels [see Drug Interactions (7.2)].
+When EPIDIOLEX was coadmininistered with valproate, there was no effect on valproate exposure.